Language Acquisition Research Group

 Members of our group investigate children's acquisition of logical expressions in a range of languages, including English, Mandarin Chinese, Japanese and Turkish.
 More specifically, we investigate the time course in the acquisition of logical words such as 'or' and 'and' as well as how these words are interpreted in different sentence contexts in different languages.
 We are interested to know how children initially interpret sentences that contain combinations of logical expressions.
 Our studies focus both on linguistic and logical principles that are common to all human languages, and the parametric options that different human languages take.
 Our investigations are motivated by linguistic theory and by principles of language learnability.
 We are particularly interested in ways in which the linguistic structures of children differ from those of adult speakers in the same linguistic community.

 - Professor Stephen Crain works on the acquisition of logic.
-His current projects investigate children's acquisition of English, Chinese and Japanese.
+His current projects investigate children's acquisition of logical words cross-linguistically in English, Chinese and Japanese.

 - Professor Rosalind Thornton focuses on the acquisition of syntax and semantics.
-Current projects include children’s negative sentences, sentences with various kinds of ellipsis, and scope phenomena.
+Current projects include children’s knowledge of negation and its interaction with children's morphosyntactic knowledge, sentences with various kinds of ellipsis, and scope phenomena.

 PhD Research Students